 I volunteered to be a Governor to assist in the school being the best it can be and had a lot of encouragement from my children who wanted me to be more involved in their school.
 I have been a Trade Union Representative in the Civil Service for over 20 years and have gained a lot of experience in staff issues and implementation of Staffing Policies and I am a trained mediator.

 I appreciate that we all live busy and active lives and feel that the more volunteers that come forward the better, then the school can use our experience and enthusiasm for the benefit of all and we can all work together to make it a positive and happy place for everyone.

-As a parent of two Fitzmaurice pupils (Beth in Doves and Ben in Blackbirds) I am heavily involved in the life of the school; I help in both of my children’s classrooms regularly, attend school events, actively participate in Fitz Friends fundraising events, and can usually be found in the playground after school.
+As a parent of two Fitzmaurice pupils, I am heavily involved in the life of the school; I help in both of my children’s classrooms regularly, attend school events, actively participate in Fitz Friends fundraising events, and can usually be found in the playground after school.
 I am passionate about education.
 I have an understanding of the school curriculum, experience with special needs pupils, and the double perspective of being a parent and a teacher, which puts me in an ideal position to work within the governing body to support Fitzmaurice in being the best place for our children to learn.

-I am a parent governor and co-chair of the Finance & Premises committee.
-I have three children, with my older two currently at Fitz (YR1 and YR2).
+I am a parent governor and co-chair of the Resources committee.
+I have three children, with my older two currently at Fitz.
 I am a Chartered Accountant by background, having worked in accounting/advisory firms (Grant Thornton and KPMG) and also within Industry as a Finance Director.
 I joined the Governors in 2015 to offer my support and experience with regard to financial governance and planning; helping the school to consider best use of available funds.